 The Labyrinth at Christ Church

-We are privileged to have the labyrinth here at Christ Church in Birregurra.
-It was built as part of the Church's recent 150th Anniversary celebrations.
+Birregurra is privileged to have the labyrinth at Christ Church.
+It was built in 2017 as part of the Church's 150th Anniversary celebrations.
 Labyrinths have been found back as far as Paleolithic times.
 Perhaps the labyrinth we are all most familiar with is the one that housed the Minotaur in Crete.
 Whilst a maze can have many paths a labyrinth has only one ... more ...Following the path from the entry takes you directly to the centre.
 There is no alternative.
-Labyrinths have been used to trap evil spirits, call for good winds and in the Middle Ages became part of church architecture.
 Walking a labyrinth is to be seen as a journey, a pilgrimage and even a metaphor for life.
-Meaning can be attached to the centre and it was often referred to as Jerusalem.
 Certainly, for whatever reason you enter a labyrinth, the journey can be highly spiritual or if you are a child, a lot of fun.
 Walking the labyrinth – it is usual to pause at the entrance before setting out, take time to reflect on what your journey will mean or what task you have decided to accomplish.
 Bear in mind as you follow the path you will sometimes walk in parallel or encounter someone coming back from the centre.
 If you have a special task or concerns you can take a small stone with you to leave in the centre, as you walk you may like to place the palms of your hand down, so leaving the things you are concerned about in the labyrinth.
 When you reach the centre, reflect, have a quiet moment, say a prayer.
 Then trace your steps outwards, pausing again as you leave the labyrinth to reflect on the moment.
 Remember there is no right or wrong way to walk the labyrinth.
-It is not sacred ground but it is a spiritual tool.
+It is not sacred ground - it is a spiritual tool.
 Because the path changes, do not look too far ahead, as you will miss a turning point!.

 Always open (at 7 Sladen Street)